 A little further on and you’ll come across sneaker street and the ladies markets, stocked full of clothes, accessories and shoes for men and women.
 Just remember, it’s acceptable to barter and full price is for chumps.

-Getting around Hong Kong is easy thanks to an incredible efficient and affordable public transport system.
-Jump on the back of a tram and go either west or east for a flat rate of $0.40AU.
-Catch the underground just about anywhere for between $1.00AU to $4.00AU, it’s easy to navigate and trains come by every few minutes.
+Getting around Hong Kong is easy thanks to an incredibly efficient and affordable public transport system.
+Jump on the back of a tram and go either west or east for a flat rate of AU$0.40.
+Catch the underground just about anywhere for between AU$1-4, it’s easy to navigate and trains come by every few minutes.